gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPAuthentication.md

 This command prompts you for your Azure AD credentials that are used to acquire an access token that is valid for 90 days or until your password expires.

-### Example 2: Set the authentication credentials by using applications that are registered in Azure Active Directory and when prompted, sign in - Azure Information Protection client only
+### Example 2: Set the authentication credentials by using applications that are registered in Azure Active Directory and when prompted, sign in - Azure Information Protection client (classic) only
 ```
 PS C:\> Set-AIPAuthentication -WebAppId "57c3c1c3-abf9-404e-8b2b-4652836c8c66" -WebAppKey "+LBkMvddz?WrlNCK5v0e6_=meM59sSAn" -NativeAppId "8ef1c873-9869-4bb1-9c11-8313f9d7f76f"
 Acquired application access token on behalf of the user